Haji Ali Dargah: Repair and renovation

+Accessibility

+The dargah is accessible only during low tide.
+As the causeway is not bound by railings, when the causeway gets submerged during high tide it becomes inaccessible.
+During the high tide, the dargah seems completely isolated with no access.
+The walk on the causeway, with the sea on both sides, is a highlight of a trip to the shrine.

+On Thursdays and Fridays, the shrine is a major pilgrimage site.
+Irrespective of faith and religion, people visit the dargah to get the blessings of the holy saint.
+Sometimes, especially on Fridays, various Sufi musicians perform a form of devotional music called Qawwali at the dargah.

-Haji Ali for all movement
+'Haji Ali for all' movement

-'Haji Ali for all' is a feminist movement launched by Bharatiya Muslim Mahila Andolan and Bhumata Brigade to secure equal 'right to pray' even near sanctum sanctorum i.e. traditional patriarchal prohibited area.
+The 'Haji Ali for all' is a feminist movement launched by Bharatiya Muslim Mahila Andolan and Bhumata Brigade to secure equal 'right to pray', near sanctum sanctorum (or traditional patriarchal prohibited areas).
 On 26 August 2016, the Bombay High Court ruled that women could enter the sanctum sanctorum.
-The trust of the shrine informed the Supreme Court on 24 October that women will be allowed to enter it in a month.
-Women were allowed to enter the shrine on 29 November 2016, after a ban imposed on them in June 2012.
+Women were allowed to enter the shrine on 29 November 2016, lifting a ban imposed in June 2012.